-The Naming Ceremony is a fulfilling and meaningful ceremonial experience for all concerned.
+The Name Giving Ceremony or Naming Ceremony is a fulfilling and meaningful ceremonial experience for all concerned.
 It is an occasion where a new birth is celebrated and the child is welcomed into the family.
 Family relationships are deepened and parents become more aware of their responsibilities.
 So too, do the grandparents, and godparents/ guardians/mentors.
 The naming ceremony is an excellent occasion for the cultural expression of joy, hope and acceptance.
 Many people do not believe in infant baptism or for whatever reason, so choose this cultural celebration and leave the child free to choose or not to choose baptism later in their lives.
 In fact, all naming ceremonies are performed on this principle.

 Most ceremonies are performed in or around the home, a meaningful expression of nurturing, love and togetherness.
 It is also the most practical and often convenient place to have the ceremony.

 Informality is usually the order of the day.
 A weekend day is often chosen, usually, late morning or early afternoon, followed by refreshments or lunch.